Professor J.R. Healey - Staff Profile

 Relena Ribbons.
-Tree species and soils: Pure and mixed tree species effects on soil C sequenstration/processes. (co-supervised with Morag McDonald and Andy Smith, SENRGY; Lars Vesterdal, Copenhagen University; and Cindy Prescott, University of British Columbia)
+Seeing the forest for the trees: Tree species effects on soil microbial communities and nutrient cycling dynamics. (co-supervised with Morag McDonald and Andy Smith, SENRGY; Lars Vesterdal, Copenhagen University; and Cindy Prescott, University of British Columbia)

 Syed Rahman.
 Incorporation of trees in smallholder land use system: Farm characteristics, rates of return and policy issues influencing farmer adoption. (co-supervised with Jette Bredahl Jacobsen and Jens Friis Lund, University of Copenhagen; and Terry Sunderland, CIFOR)

 Lucia Morales Barquero.
 Beyond carbon accounting: A landscape perspective on measuring and monitoring tropical forest degradation. (co-supervised with Christoph Kleinn, University of Göttingen; Margaret Skutsch, National Autonomous University of Mexico)